jimjunker1/Junker-et-al_TempIndependenceSecProd/docs/SecProd-revision.md

 ![](C:/Users/james/Documents/Projects/Junker-et-al_TempIndependenceSecProd/docs/SecProd-revision_files/figure-html/warming-1.png)<!-- -->![](C:/Users/james/Documents/Projects/Junker-et-al_TempIndependenceSecProd/docs/SecProd-revision_files/figure-html/warming-2.png)<!-- -->

 There is a hint of evidence that Secondary production scales linearly with GPP, albeit these patterns are messy, as to be expected with real data.
-Some of these deviations at low measured GPP coincide with higher than expected 2P, but this also coincides with relatively high chlorophyll *a* biomass.
+Some of these deviations at low measured GPP coincide with higher than expected 2$^\circ$ Production, but this also coincides with relatively high chlorophyll *a* biomass.
 Also, chlorophyll a has a messy relationship with GPP which again is expected considering the different biological components captured and wide environmental variability.
 But I continue with the test that P ~ [R] linearly.
 Below are some model attributes.
 And residual variation around GPP ~ 2$^\circ$ Production.
 For further details see [Model Output](#models).